JamieMBright/csd-library/README.md

 We pay particular thanks to Gueymard, Jose Ruiz-Arias, Yu Xie, Javier Antonanzas, Ben Ellis and Wenqi 'Flora' Zhang for providing coded versions or support for their models.

 ## Future
-This repositiory will be managed by Jamie M. Bright.
-Do not hesitate to get in touch should you have new models or corrections to existing ones that you wish to be ammended.
+This repository will be managed by Jamie M. Bright.
+Do not hesitate to get in touch should you have new models or corrections to existing ones that you wish to be amended.

 ## Usage rights
-All models within this library have been interpretted from literature, converted to Matlab from publically available code, or done so with permission of the author.
+All models within this library have been interpreted from literature, converted to Matlab from publically available code, or done so with permission of the author.
 These methods are freely available to be downloaded and adopted, though check the license before use!
 A **strict requirement** for using any of the models that may result in publication is appropriate recognition through citation of the original source as stated in each model [1], this repository as the location for obtaining the models [2] and furthermore reference the following work [3] which was the purpose for the conception of this library:

 [1] Found at the top of the script of each model script.

 [2] Bright, Jamie M. 2018.
 Clear-sky Detection Library.
 Github repository, url <https://github.com/JamieMBright/csd-library>.

 [3] Gueymard, Christian.
 A., Bright, Jamie M. and Lingfors, David.
 2018.
-A posterori clear-sky idenfication methods in solar irradiance time series: Review and validation.
+A posteriori clear-sky identification methods in solar irradiance time series: Review and validation.
 Solar Energy.
 In Review.